 Dr Bulkan has joined the Department of Forest Resources Management as an assistant professor of Indigenous forestry.
 She is a linguist and anthropologist by training, is a former diplomat, and has work experience in social forestry, participatory resource management, monitoring and evaluation, cultural diversity awareness and protection, and teaching.
 Janette founded the Amerindian Research Unit at the University of Guyana and was its coordinator from 1985 to 1999.
-From 2000 to 2003 she was senior social scientist at the Iwokrama Centre for Rainforest Conservation and Development in Guyana.
+From 2000 to 2003 she was a senior social scientist at the Iwokrama Centre for Rainforest Conservation and Development in Guyana.
 Janette is also interested in the areas of forest certification, control of illegal logging, anti-corruption, and REDD+ (reduced emissions from deforestation and forest degradation).
-In her new position with the Faculty of Forestry she will be teaching an undergraduate community forestry course and plans to develop other courses in the areas of social and Indigenous forestry.
-Janette will collaborate with colleagues in mainstreaming Aboriginal and Indigenous studies across the Faculty (Commitment #4 of the Faculty’s Strategic Plan) and will help to develop mutually beneficial research collaborations between the Faculty of Forestry and Aboriginal communities in Canada and globally.
+In her new position with the Faculty of Forestry, she will be teaching an undergraduate community forestry course and plans to develop other courses in the areas of social and Indigenous forestry.
+Janette will collaborate with colleagues in mainstreaming Indigenous studies across the Faculty (Commitment #4 of the Faculty’s Strategic Plan) and will help to develop mutually beneficial research collaborations between the Faculty of Forestry and Indigenous communities in Canada and globally.

 FNCOA Co-Chair, CEO BC First Nations Forestry Council